lgmorand/training-aks-lab2/_entries/04-01 devsecops.md

 {% endcollapsible %}

 Ideally you should also add a tool to scan for vulnerabilities in your docker base image.
+If your files did not trigger any error/warning, you can [import the following files](https://stoakswks.z6.web.core.windows.net/source/devsecops.zip) in your repo and do a quick test.